 - Review and develop Event risk management procedures for best practice.

-- Work with UW Police to establish campus personal safety auditing schedule.
+- Work with University of Waterloo Special Constable Service to establish campus personal safety auditing schedule.

 Serve as the principal University resource for HSE subject matter expertise and act as that resource in a professional, reliable, courteous and timely manner, maintaining core values of collaboration, respect and trust, delivered through a service-oriented culture.